exercism/v3/languages/csharp/exercises/concept/resource-lifetime/.docs/after.md

 We discussed in (TODO cross-ref-tba) how the `IDispoable` interface helps signal to callers of a class that there are resources or program state that need releasing or resetting in a timely fashion when the object in question is no longer required.
-In this exercise we have introduced some syntactic sugar, with the `using` keyword, that makes it less noisy and less likely that significant calls will be omitted.
+In this exercise we have introduced some syntactic sugar, with the `using` keyword, that makes the code less verbose and less likely that significant calls will be omitted.

-`using` can be seen as replacing `try/finally` for some use cases.
+`using` can be seen as replacing [`try/finally`][try-finally] for some use cases.

 ```csharp
 var file = null;